hardisj/erinsaudiocorner/content/english/driveunits/Purifi_PTT65W04.md

 </br>

-**Per the above table, this drive unit's linear excursion is limited to 6.9mm due to exceeding the Cms displacement limit of 70% (as well as 3.4mm limit for compliance variation) for the total harmonic distortion limit of 10%.**
+**Per the above table, this drive unit's linear excursion is limited to 6.9mm due to exceeding the Cms displacement limit of 75% for the distortion limit of 10%.**

 </br>